samuelfrnk/tuttoGame/README.md

 ### Build and Run

-1. **Compile the Game**: Open your command line interface, navigate to the directory containing the game's source code, and compile the main Java file:
+1. **Compile the Game**: Open your command line interface, navigate to the src directory c, and compile the main Java file:
     ```bash
     javac Main.java
     ```